cloki0610/CI-Portfolio-Project-5/README.md

 Acceptance Criteria:

-- User should able to filter the product list by category through click a link or button to view the list of item in specific category.
+- User should be able to filter the product list by category by clicking a link or button to view the list of items in a specific category.

 Implementation:

-- User can click the link on the nav bar to view the product list filter by category.
+- User can click the link on the navbar to view the product list filter by category.
-- The product list split to few pages divide by the paginator as the full product list.
+- The product list is split into a few pages divided by the paginator.
-- The filter parameter will save in the context for the paginator links.
+- The filter parameter will save in the context of the paginator links.

 <br>